Identify, assess and control process risks — with RCSA, risk control matrix and integrated process controls

 Phase 5: Monitoring and Optimization - Establishment of continuous monitoring and improvement processes for sustainable effectiveness

 "Process risk management is the key to connecting security and efficiency in business processes.
 An integrated approach not only creates transparency about relevant process risks but also enables informed decisions for continuous process improvement.
-Those who systematically manage process risks create robust, efficient processes that both meet compliance requirements and generate real business value."
+Those who systematically manage process risks create solid, efficient processes that both meet compliance requirements and generate real business value."

 Andreas Krekel